Employee AML/CTF risk awareness training

-- the type of money laundering/terrorism financing risk your business or organisation might face
+- the type of ML/TF risk the business might face and the consequences of such risk, and

-You should regularly review your training program to make sure it covers changes to the level of ML/TF risk your business or organisation faces.
+- regularly review your training program to ensure it covers changes to ML/TF risk or the level of ML/TF risk your business faces

 Your AML/CTF risk awareness training program

 It is best practice for your AML/CTF risk awareness training program to document and provide details on how your employees are trained on: